Hierarchies

 Mundum tradidit disputationi eorum, ut non inveniat homo

 opus quod operatus est Deus ab initio usque ad finem.
-So that

 God will be glorified both in our searching these Mysteries,